cf8geek/holidaylight.show/README.md

 More information will be published later.

 # Current status:
 Maintenance finished "enough".
-Sequencing starting soon.
+Sequencing in progress (~17% complete).
 **Estimated "ready" time:** mid-December.
 **Check back:** early December for updates!